-The Women’s Temperance Crusade was a remarkable phenomenon.
-Ironically, it was sparked by a man.
+The Women’s Temperance Crusade was a remarkable event.
+And it was sparked by a man.
 His name was Diocletion Lewis.
 Known as Dr. Dio Lewis, he had practiced medicine but was unlicensed to do so.
 He had only studied homeopathy for a few months and briefly apprenticed under a homeopath.
 But the title gave him prestige.
-He became an apparently charismatic itinerate preacher.
+He became a charismatic itinerate preacher.

 The Women’s Temperance Crusade